 2020 has been a year like no other instigated by a global pandemic, COVID-19, global markets experienced unprecedented levels of volatility.
-With the geo-political tensions between the United States (US) and China continuing, the re-opening and subsequently re-closing of economies, and a presentational election with a contested victory.
+With the geo-political tensions between the United States (US) and China continuing, the re-opening and subsequently re-closing of economies, and a presidential election with a contested victory.
 2020 can unequivocally be classified as a year of extreme disruption.

 Despite all the uncertainty model portfolios implemented via managed accounts continue to gain popularity both locally and abroad.
 Why?
 The demand for constructed portfolios could of increased as a result of the uncertainty in 2020.